davezli/eth1/README.md

 # janest-eth1

-Algorithm used for Jane St's eth1 algrothmic trading competition.
+Algorithmic Trading Bot used for Jane St's eth1 competition.

+## Algorithm
+Used forecasting based off current trades as historical data to predict trends.
+Valued stocks as the arithmetic mean of high buy offer and lowest sell offer.
+Flipped a random amount of stocks based off those trends.

+## Results
 Peaked at #5 in the competition, finished in top 10.

-Used forecasting based off trades as historical data to predict trends.
-Flipped stocks based off those trends.

-Algorithm could've been improved by preventing too many of one stock in portfolio through having a probability to not buy scaling with how many of the stock.
+## Possible Improvements
+* Prevention of bulk buying of stocks by using weighted probability
+* Implement smarter selling (instead of waiting for sell offers to go through, cancel and sell at the highest buying price if it meant more short-term liquidity)
+* Take advantage of bundled stocks by hard-coding monitors for them